Vinod Khosla: Career

+Co-founding Sun Microsystems and early investments: 1980-2003

-After completing his MBA at Stanford in 1980, Khosla developed a business plan for an electronic design automation company for electrical engineers.
+Khosla developed a business plan for an electronic design automation company for electrical engineers.
 He was introduced to employees at Intel and became the first full-time founder and Chief Financial Officer of Daisy Systems.
 The company spent 80 percent of its resources on building custom computer hardware that could run its software.
 As a result, Khosla left the company in order to create a startup that manufactures general purpose computers.
 In 1981, Khosla co-founded Data Dump with a former Stanford classmate, which ended up failing.

-In 1982, Khosla co-founded Sun Microsystems (SUN is the acronym for the Stanford University Network), along with Stanford classmates Scott McNealy, Andy Bechtolsheim, who was licensing a computer design to local companies.
+In 1982, Khosla co-founded Sun Microsystems (SUN is the acronym for the Stanford University Network), along with Stanford classmates Andy Bechtolsheim, who was licensing a computer design to local companies, and Scott McNealy.
 UC Berkeley computer science graduate student Bill Joy later joined the company as co-founder.
-Sun Microsystems sold servers to the universities they graduated from and other colleges, desktop computers, and created the Java programming language.
+Sun Microsystems sold servers to the universities they graduated from and other colleges, desktop computers.
 Khosla raised $300,000 in seed capital from venture capital firm Kleiner Perkins Caufield & Byers.
 Within five years, Sun made $1 billion in annual sales.
 Khosla also recruited early executives and developers such as Eric Schmidt and Carol Bartz.
 He served as the first chairman and CEO from 1982 to 1984, when he left the company to become a venture capitalist.

 In 1986, Khosla joined the venture capital firm Kleiner Perkins as a general partner.
 At Kleiner Perkins, Khosla managed investments in technologies, such as video games and semiconductors.

 He helped create Nexgen, sold to AMD for 28 percent of its market cap, which was the first successful Intel microprocessor clone company.
 He invested in Go Corporation, which developed a stylus-operated computer and was seen as one of the largest Silicon Valley startup failures.
 In 1994, he suggested that Excite adapt its search engine for the internet and helped finance the special disk drive the company needed to run their search engine.
-He mentored the founders until the company was sold to @Home for $7 billion, which was it his first venture capital deal of that size.
+He mentored the founders until the company was sold to @Home Network for $7 billion, which was it his first venture capital deal of that size.
 Afterwards, Khosla was an early proponent of fiber optics and the internet for faster communication and started focusing on telecommunication networking companies.

 He incubated Juniper Networks and suggested that it develop an "Internet router instead of the plain vanilla router mostly used."
 Khosla invested $275,000, which became his largest return on investment to date.
 A $3 million investment in Juniper Networks in the 1990s earned $7 billion for Kleiner Perkins according to The Wall Street Journal.
 He also incubated Cerent Corporation in 1996, which sold to Cisco for $7.8 billion, and Siara, which sold for $3 billion and was its chief executive officer for its first year.